 Most Moleskines have fallen apart by the time I’m done with them and require some duct tape or washi tape to get them through the final weeks of its life; not so with Leuchtturm notebooks, which have held up long past when I am done filling its pages.

 When it comes to notebooks, you get what you pay for.
 That is why I will also here include AmazonBasics A5 journal.
 It is half the price of the Leuchtturm, and it feels like it is worth just that, no more and no less.
 It is also not dotted, but grid, but that's livable.
 The pages aren’t quite as thick, the cover not quite as durable, but if you’re looking to dip your toe into the water and don’t do any journaling outside of your BJ aspirations, it makes sense not to commit to a Leuchtturm.
 The AmazonBasics notebook is a good economy model.
-Though I have not personally used this notebook and therefore cannot 100% recommend, I have heard good things about it from other bullet journalers; pricing-wise, it happens to be a good middle option between Leuchtturm and AmazonBasics.
+Though I have not personally used this notebook and therefore cannot 100% recommend it, I have heard good things about it from other bullet journalers; pricing-wise, it happens to be a good middle option between Leuchtturm and AmazonBasics.

 Pentel Hybrid Technica .03mm Pen